tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Oct 27 2007

-David Klocko (a 64-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+David Klocko (a 64-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 David Klocko sometimes preached his views to theists, but still felt afraid.
 David Klocko thought about medidating, but decided that he can handle this situation on his own and did not need to medidate just yet.
 As David Klocko entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 David Klocko used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.